KevinRejevich/Latin102/Translation2.md

   Ablative, plural, ablative of means.
 Hyginus uses this case as describes the action between Hercules and Nessus concerning the fixation of arrows.

 Identify the form of moriens.
-  present active participle.
+  present active participle. nominative, masculine, sg.

 Identify felle.
 Why does Hyginus use this case? ablative, singular, neuter.
 He uses this case as a descriptor of the word it modifies 'tinctas' which is a perfect passive participle.
+It functions as an ablative of means.

 Identify the form of tinctas.
-  perfect passive participle
+  perfect passive participle; accusative, feminine, plural

-Identify the form of exceptum. perfect passive participle
+Identify the form of exceptum. perfect passive participle.
+Accusative, sg. , masculine

 William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.